For UK community organisations

 Insurance · 2026 guide

-Village hall insurance: a buyer's guide for trustees
+Village hall insurance: cover, costs and buying guide

-Five UK brokers compared, real cover bands, and the buildings-valuation trap that catches most committees.
+The core covers, typical cost bands, renewal checks and the buildings-valuation trap that catches committees.

 Read the guide →